TheBrownViking20/katacoda-scenarios/test/step5.md

 ![Matrix Diagonalization 2](./assets/md2.jpg)

+Read comments for better understanding of the code.
 Copy the following code to the editor:

 <pre class="file" data-filename="vector.py" data-target="replace">
 # Importing numpy